|25||King||Ernest August I of Hanover||1771||1851||Duchess||Friederike Karoline of Mecklenburg-Strelitz||1778||1841||See

 |25.116211 - QVD||Tania Saskia Prinzessin von Hanover||1970||Michael Naylor-Leyland||1956||Birth Registration of

-Michael is "Front of House Manager" at the 5 star "The Lanesborough" hotel in London which is at present undergoing refurbishment.
+Michael was "Front of House Manager" at the 5 star "The Lanesborough" hotel in London which is at present undergoing refurbishment.
 Michael is now Ambassador at Hotel Cafe Royal

 |25.116211 - QVD||Tania Saskia Prinzessin von Hanover||1970||Edward Hooper||1966||Birth Registration of Edward Hooper|

 |25.1162111 - QVD||Jake Naylor-Leyland||1993|